 Daily Soul Exercises

 Only decide from completely founded conviction, even where trivial things are concerned.
 All thoughtless acts, all meaningless doing, should be kept distant from the soul.
 You should have well considered reasons for everything.
 And you should abstain from everything which has no meaningful foundation.
 This is the so-called "right judgement", which is not dependent on sympathy or antipathy.
 If you are convinced of the correctness of a decision, you should remain constant to it.
-This is called "Steadfastness".
+This is called Steadfastness.

-Nothing happens around us that doesnít provide an opportunity to gain experiences that are useful for life.
-If you do something wrong or imperfectly, it will give occasion to subsequently do something similar correctly or perfectly.
+Strive to learn as much as possible from life: Nothing happens around us that doesnít provide an opportunity to gain experiences that are useful for life.
+If you do something wrongly or imperfectly, it will give occasion to subsequently do something similar correctly or perfectly.
 When you see others act, observe how they do so with similar objectives (but not with a loveless gaze) and donít do anything without looking back on the events which can be helpful in making decisions and arrangements.
 You can learn much from every person, also from children, when you pay attention.
-This is also called: "Right remembrance", that is, remember what is learned and experienced.
+This is also called: Right remembrance, that is, remember what is learned and experienced.

+Pay attention to your thoughts.
 Only think meaningful thoughts.
 Gradually learn to differentiate the essential from the unessential, the eternal from the transient, the truth from mere opinion Ė the so-called "correct" opinion.
 When listening to others speak, try to be completely still inside and to renounce agreement and, especially, disparaging judgements (criticizing, rejecting Ė also in thought and feeling).

 From time to time look into yourself at the same hour daily Ė if only for five minutes.
-Thereby you should be immersed in yourself, in thought carefully taking council with yourself, forming and testing your principles of life, your knowledge (or lack of same); consider your obligations, think about the content and true goals of life, in a word: seek out what is permanent and pose for yourself the corresponding goals, for example, earnestly strive towards the appropriate virtues.
+Thereby you should be immersed in yourself, in thought carefully taking council with yourself, forming and testing your principles of life, your knowledge (or lack of same).
+Consider your obligations, think about the content and true goals of life; in a word, seek out what is permanent and pose for yourself the corresponding goals, for example, earnestly strive towards the appropriate virtues.
 Donít make the mistake of thinking that you have done something good, but always strive further, according to the highest examples.
-This is also called: "right contemplation".
+This is also called: right contemplation.